 Mervyn Groot, born 1989, got his Master degree Classical Percussion at the Conservatory of Amsterdam, the Netherlands, in 2013.
 He followed a second Master at the HfMDK in Frankfurt am Main, Germany, in the direction of Contemporary Music in 2015.
-In September 2017 he started his doctoral study, Artist Diploma, with his project Body Tales at the CNSMD in Lyon, France.
+In April 2019 he finished his post-master study, Artist Diploma, with his project Body Tales at the CNSMD in Lyon, France.

 He has won prices with his ensembles at the Karlsruher Wettbewerb für Interpretation zeitgenössischer Musik, Germany, and the 'On Wings' competition for winds and percussion in Groningen, the Netherlands.